terra-money/docs/docs/dev/README.md

 8. Treasury

-   - If at the end of `epoch`, update indicators, burn seigniorage, and recalibrate monetary policy levers (tax-rate, reward-weight) for the next epoch.
+   - At the end of `epoch`, update indicators, burn seigniorage, and recalibrate monetary policy levers (tax-rate, reward-weight) for the next epoch.

 9. Staking
    - The new set of active validators is determined from the top 130 Luna stakers, and validators that lose their spot within the set are start to unbond.